 School age children and post 16

-If you are still concerned after talking to your child's teacher, you may also like to talk to the special educational needs co-ordinator (SENCO), who is the person responsible in a school or setting for helping to make sure that the needs of children and young people with SEND are met.
+If you are still concerned after talking to your child's teacher, you may also like to talk to the Special Educational Needs Co-ordinator (SENCOSENCOThe SENCO is responsible for coordinating provision for pupils who have special educational needs and/or disabilities.
+Those are children or young people who need more help than is normally available to pupils of the same age. ), who is the person responsible in a school or setting for helping to make sure that the needs of children and young people with SEND are met.
 Sometimes a SENCOSENCOThe SENCO is responsible for coordinating provision for pupils who have special educational needs and/or disabilities.
 Those are children or young people who need more help than is normally available to pupils of the same age. is called a SENDCO or Inclusion Lead.
 They are not responsible for teaching your child, but will discuss any concerns with you about your child and what support is already in place and advise what should happen next.
 Most children can get the help they need at the ‘universal level’ of support, through high quality teaching and by making ‘reasonable adjustments’.
 This is sometimes called ordinarily available provision.

 If you wish to view SEND local offer information for your child's school please visit the individual school record.